piermafrost/GEOCLIM5_sulf/README.Sulfur-Experiments.md

     The script "submit_chain.sh" creates a repertory named after the run name (usually, it starts with '.', so it is a hidden repertory) that contains the main information of the chain of runs, *including the log file* (in the sub-repertory "run/").
     Once one series of runs is launched, you can safely modify the file "submit_chain.sh" to launch another series of runs.
-    * The outputs and restarts will be written in "OUTPUT/".
-The "intermediate" restarts will be automatically moved in "restart/geoclim/" and "restart/dynsoil/".
+    * The outputs will be written in "OUTPUT/".
+The restart files will be automatically moved in "restart/geoclim/" and "restart/dynsoil/".
     With the current asynchronous time-steps, an entire 50 Myr simulation should be completed in about 2 hours.